nezaj/web-bitelog/src/data/notes.md

+### 8/1/2021

+This week was better than last.
+5/7 green days, with a red day and a blue day, averaging out to 2182cal/day vs 2843cals/day last week.
+This was still above my target of 2000 cals per day.
+The main offender was due to my over-excitement with a the protein ice-cream.
+It's delicious and nutritious, but I was curious about experimenting with various combinations and over-indulged a bit.
+My macros were still pretty good though, and I averaged 150g of protein per day.

+It was interesting to have a "light" day this week.
+After eating 3k calories on Wednesday I just had very little appetite the next day.
+I personally don't like having large variability in calories -- easy for things to go off the rails.
+But sometimes you need to listen to your body -- and I think the lower calories the next day was a nice reset.

+It was also nice to eat clean over the weekend -- my weight did not jump up this weekend which was nice.
+Although my average weight this week went up vs last week, I feel a downward trend coming.

+Lots of exercise this week, but I missed one day, so came out to 6 / 7.
+That day I worked a lot so skipped both morning and evening workouts.
+Indeed I find it tricky to balance work, fitness, and being social.
+Often I con only do 2 / 3 really well.
+I feel like my fitness was a bit off the last two weeks, and I want to lean into this more.

+I want to re-affirm my original "why."
+I've wanted a six-pack since I was 15.
+This is the last item on my before 30 bucket list.
+The six-pack requires planning, commitment, execution, and consistency.
+There are times where it will be tough, I want to perservere and morph myself into the person.
+The deeper reason I want this six-pack is because I want to overcome myself.

+Some changes I want to make to re-invigorate my goal:
+* Get back on using my fasting timer -- I've been slacking on that and snacking a bit at night.
+* I'm committing to getting morning strength training in on Tuesday, Wednesday and Thursday this week.
+I can miss a morning workout, but ideally I will make that decision the day before.
+When skipping a workout, I will commit in advance to do it another day.
+* Remove processed drinks.
+I don't drink soda, but I've been indulging in lower calorie drinks.
+I think these are secretly adding up

+These are small changes in addition to my goal for 7 / 7 target + exercise days.
+If I do all of these I will be super proud, and this will be my best week to date.
+Feeling pumped!

 ### 7/25/2021

 Whereas last week was my best to date -- this one was my worst.
 5/7 green days, averaged 2843cals per day (vs 2000 cals target) with only 22% coming from protein.
 This miss is entirely due to large excess on Friday and Saturday post birthday parties.
 I did lots of exercise though with 3x Jiu-Jitsu, lifting, cardio, and 2x Judo.
 I originally wanted to do 4x lifting, but because of the caloric excess I piled on the cardio.
 By end of week my average weight stayed the same as the previous week, with my highs/lows staying roughly the same as well.